 A computer turning on all by itself randomly can be very annoying.
 I have faced this situation multiple numbers of times, and I had to make sure to turn the switch off, so there is no chance of it turning on automatically.
-There could be multiple reasons why your Windows computer turns itself on and wakes up from sleep, standby, or even when its shutdown.
+There could be multiple reasons why your Windows 11 or Windows 10 PC turns itself on and wakes up from sleep, standby, or even when it’s shut down.
 Let’s have a look at all the possible factors, but before that, there is a way to find out what woke up your computer.

 Find out what woke your computer